Deep Model Compression based on the Training History: Experiments and Results

 \subsubsection{MNIST}

 The MNIST dataset \cite{lecun2010mnist} consists the images of hand-written digits ranging from $0$ to $9$.
 This dataset has $60,000$ training images with $6,000$ training images per class and $10,000$ test images with $1,000$ test images per class.
-The spatial dimension of the image is $28\times28\times1$.
+The dimension of the image is $28\times28\times1$.
+The LeNet-5 \cite{singh2020leveraging} is trained from scratch on MNIST.